Towards Adaptive Storage Views in Virtual Memory: Experimental Evaluation

 \subsection{Partial Views: Explicit vs Virtual}

 We start by experimentally comparing the query performance of a partial view, where the qualifying pages are indexed explicitly, to that of a virtual partial view.
 For the explicit partial view, we test three possible variants: Variant ``Zone Map'' stores the observed minimum and maximum value of each page in-place at the beginning of the page, before the actual values are materialized.
 During a scan, non-qualifying pages are simply skipped.
 Variant ``Bitmap'' maintains a separate bitvector, in which a one denotes that a page qualifies.
 A lookup basically results in a scan of the bitvector with subsequent jumps into the column for each qualifying page.
-Variant ``Vector of Page Addresses'' maintains a vector containing only addresses of qualifying pages.
-A lookup dereferences the addresses to access the actual pages in the column.
+Variant ``Vector of Page-IDs'' maintains a vector containing only IDs of qualifying pages.
+A lookup utilizes the IDs to locate the actual pages in the column.
 Note that this variant can benefit from prefetching to speed up lookups to subsequent pages.
 Thus, when starting to process the page at address \smalltt{pages[i]}, we already advise to prefetch the next page at address \smalltt{pages[i+1]} using the GCC intrinsic \smalltt{\_\_builtin\_prefetch(pages[i+1], 0, 0)}.
+Also, we include the Variant ``Physical Scan'', which resembles scanning a consecutive memory area, that has been allocated traditionally with \smalltt{new} and already contains all qualifying pages.
+This resembles an artificial optimal baseline.